 Simple irrigation and a moist cotton swab is the first step.
 The majority of recent and superficial foreign bodies can be successfully removed this way.
 If this is unsuccessful, the bevel of a needle is usable under slit lamp guidance.
-The physician may use their personal preference, but most texts recommend a 25-30 gauge needle connected to a TB-syringe for the utmost control.
+The physician may use their personal preference, but most texts recommend a 25 to 30 gauge needle connected to a TB syringe for the utmost control.

-Another method to remove is with an ophthalmic corneal burr, also referred to as a spud, or more commonly the “Alger brush.”
+Another method to remove it is with an ophthalmic corneal burr also referred to as a spud, or more commonly the “Alger brush.”
 This has a couple of distinct functions.
-As it rotates, it can be used to essentially flick out the foreign body, although more commonly it is used to shave down the rust ring from a metallic foreign body.
+As it rotates, it can be used to essentially flick out the foreign body, although more commonly, it is used to shave down the rust ring from a metallic foreign body.

-Upon successful removal off the corneal foreign body, treatment consists of pain control, follow up, and consideration given to prophylactic antibiotics.
+Upon successful removal of the corneal foreign body, treatment consists of pain control, follow-up, and consideration given to prophylactic antibiotics.
 When choosing an antibiotic, contact lens wearers should have anti-pseudomonas coverage.
-In one study, 90% of the bacteria cultured from corneal foreign bodies was sensitive to fluoroquinolone drops.
-Pain relief with topical ketorolac has not shown to impair corneal healing.
+In one study, 90% of the bacteria cultured from corneal foreign bodies were sensitive to fluoroquinolone drops.
+Pain relief with topical ketorolac has not been shown to impair corneal healing.
 Cycloplegics can also be used for comfort, although atropine should be avoided, as this can last up to 2 weeks.
 Lubricating eye drops are also helpful.
 There has been considerable controversy over employing an eye patch.
-It is contraindicated in contact lens wearers, as well as organic foreign bodies, as they can increase the rate of infection, although patches have not shown to be of benefit in time to corneal healing, or reduction in symptomatic days.
+It is contraindicated in contact lens wearers, as well as organic foreign bodies, as it can increase the rate of infection.
+However, patches have not shown to be of benefit in time to corneal healing or reduction in symptomatic days.
 After removal of a foreign body, treatment is the same as an abrasion, and a prospective, three-arm, randomized study showed patching showed no difference in days to comfort or healing.